sohamghadge24/SpringBootProject/README.md

 To run the application, you will need to have the following installed on your machine:
-1.Java 8 or later
+1. Java 8 or later
-2.Maven
-3.MySQL
+2. Maven
+3. MySQL

 You can run the application by following these steps:

-1.Clone the repository to your local machine
+1. Clone the repository to your local machine
-2.Run the command "mvn clean install" to build the application 3.Create a MySQL database and configure the database connection in the application.properties file ()
+2. Run the command "mvn clean install" to build the application
+3. Create a MySQL database and configure the database connection in the application.properties file
-4.Run the command "mvn spring-boot:run" to start the application The application will be accessible at http://localhost:8080
+4. Run the command "mvn spring-boot:run" to start the application The application will be accessible at http://localhost:8080